-The father of two grown sons, Philip McFarland was born in Birmingham, Alabama, where he attended public schools before entering Phillips Exeter Academy on scholarship.
+The father of two grown sons, Philip McFarland was born in Birmingham, Alabama, where he attended public schools before entering Phillips Exeter Academy.
 After graduating from Exeter, he majored in history at Oberlin College, served for 3 1/2 years in the U.S. Navy, then took a degree in English at Cambridge University.
-He and his wife now live in Lexington, Massachusetts.
+He now lives in Lexington, Massachusetts.

 For most of a decade Mark Twain lived in Europe, returning at last to America and a joyous welcome on an October night in 1900.
 Ten years later, in the spring of 1910, he returned once more, only days before his death, carried down the gangway as reporters on the New York piers waited, yet again, to welcome him home a final time.

 In those two decades - last of the nineteenth and first of the twentieth - our modern nation was formed.
 Legendary names such as Rockefeller, Carnegie, Edison, the Wright Brothers, and Henry Ford signified the great changes taking place in America at the time.
 But only one name back then rivaled Mark Twain's in the love of his countrymen.
 Theodore Roosevelt dominated the politics of the era the way the author of HUCKLEBERRY FINN dominated its culture.
 The celebrities were well acquainted, and in public neither spoke ill of the other.
 But Roosevelt once commented in private that he would like to skin Mark Twain alive, and the humorist recorded his own opinion (although not for public consumption just then) that Roosevelt was "far and away the worst President we have ever had."